MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization-setup.md

 - If you use boundary groups in your topology, how many devices are present in a given group?
 - What percentage of your devices are mobile?
 - Do your devices have a lot of free space on their drives?
-- Do you have a lab scenario with many devices on AC?
+- Do you have a lab scenario with many devices on AC power?

 >[!NOTE]
 >These scenarios (and the recommended settings for each) are not mutually exclusive.
 It's possible that your deployment might involve more than one of these scenarios, in which case you can employ the related settings in any combination as needed.
 In all cases, however, "download mode" is the most important one to set.